oblivia-simplex/Narrativity/2_schneider.md

-I could hear these words now---perhaps the words were being tested---they were faint against the table and the door, they were talking only of work, of speaking, and how to speak soundly without raising one\'s voice.
+I could hear these words now---perhaps the words were being tested---they were faint against the table and the door, they were talking only of work, of speaking, and how to speak soundly without raising one's voice.
 She was not eating---she was looking at my pants; I had at least taken care of them: I had ironed and pressed them, I had scrubbed until all the stains had disappeared.
 But I was sweating now, and he had all the advantage for it.
 I was smiling, I